Ojas1510/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-This repository contains code for a credit card fraud detection system.
+This repository contains code for a credit card fraud detection system. <br />
 The dataset used for this project is sourced from Kaggle, and it is intended to demonstrate the process of building a basic fraud detection model using logistic regression.
 # Table of Contents
 1. Introduction <br />
 2. Requirements <br />